 Maria Montessori was an Italian educator and founder of Montessori education (1870 - 1952) (source).
 She was a confident and ambitious woman who did not allow the traditional expectations for women at the time to hold her back.

-Maria entered an all-boys technical institute to study engineering at thirteen years old.
-Deciding to go for a medical degree instead, she applied twice to the University of Rome's medical program.
-After her studies, Maria graduated as one of Italy's first female physicians in 1896 (she was possibly the first) (source).
+Maria entered an all-boys technical institute to study engineering at the age of thirteen.
+Deciding to pursue a medical degree instead, she applied twice to the University of Rome's medical program.
+After her studies, Maria graduated as one of Italy's first female physicians in 1896 (she may have been the first) (source).

 Initially focusing on psychiatry, Maria delved into educational theory and pedagogy.
 It didn't take long for her to begin questioning the stuffy teaching methods applied to intellectually and developmentally disabled children.

-From 1896 to 1907, Maria served as the State Orthophrenic School of Rome's director, applying her education principles to intellectually and developmentally disabled children with great success (source).
+From 1896 to 1907, Maria served as the director of the State Orthophrenic School of Rome, applying her educational principles to intellectually and developmentally disabled children with great success (source).

-Later in 1907, she opened the first Casa dei Bambini ("Children House") for three to six-year-olds of normal intelligence in a poor inner-city district of Rome.
-Though the children were difficult to work with initially, they soon got excited about working with puzzles, playing with learning materials, and cooking meals (source).
+Later in 1907, she opened the first Casa dei Bambini ("Children's House") for three to six-year-olds of normal intelligence in a poor inner-city district of Rome.
+Though the children were initially difficult to work with, they soon became excited about working with puzzles, playing with learning materials, and cooking meals (source).

 The children were "absorbing" knowledge from their environment and teaching themselves!
-They began concentrating, paying attention, and acting with self-discipline---all thanks to Maria's willingness to stray from conventional education methods of the time and observe how children really learn.
+They began concentrating, paying attention, and acting with self-discipline — thanks to Maria's willingness to stray from conventional educational methods of the time and observe how children really learn.

 Maria's Montessori education has since spread all over the world through her travel lectures and the success of her methods.